 The Koran is the fundamental foundation of Muslim society.
 Thus we need to look at what the Koran says about Jews to fully understand modern attitudes.
 It is useful to look at Arab attitudes toward the Jews bot in historical times and in the modern era (19th and early 20th century) before the conflict in Palestine became pronounced.
 One important aspect to bear in mind is that the Jews since the Islamic era (7th century) have been a small minority in Aran countries without political power.
 The Arabs thus for centuries were the dominant power and even after conquest by the Ottoimans, the Islamic religion was dominant.
 Thus while there was a varying spirit of toleration, there was no traditin in the Arab world of accepting Jews on a basis of equality, either morally or before the law.
 Until World War I, most of the Aab world was a colonial dependency or protectorate of either the Ottoman or different European powers.
 It is useful to look at what Arab political or religious leaders had to say about the Jews as well as what Jews had to say about the Arabs.

-Britain thus began replacing the military administration with a civil administration.
+Britain after the War began replacing the military administration with a civil administration.
 Sir Herbert Samuel was appointed High Commissioner.
 Samuel had been an advocate for a Jewish homeland during the War.
+He was Jewisg, but not religious.

 After World War I, Feisal who would become King of first Syria and then Iraq, proposed to the Zionist leader Chaim Weizman, a mutual partnership in developing a Jewish homeland in Palestine.
 Arabs leaders subsequently rejected this understanding, claiming that the Allies had not met their commitment to the Feisal's father Sherif Hussein.
 Arabs mobs conducted the first major anti-Jewish riots in Palestine (1920-21).
 The first Arab riots occurred in Jerusalem around Passover--"Bloody Passover (March 1920).